-Edradour Distillery is Scotland's smallest distillery, the last of the traditional 'farm' distilleries it is open all year, operated by three men producing limited quantities of hand crafted malts, which are also bottled on the premises.
+Pitlochry Edradour Distillery is one of Scotland's smallest distilleries.
+One of the last of the traditional 'farm' distilleries, it is fascinating to see.
+Operated by three men who producing limited quantities of highly sort after hand crafted Edradour Malt Whisky.

-Edradour stands alone as Scotland's last distillery to produce a hand crafted malt in limited quantity, unique quality and by methods which to other distilleries are just a distant fond memory.
+Edradour stands alone as Scotland's last distillery that produces a hand crafted malt.
+There is a limited quantity, produced using methods which to other distilleries are a distant memory.

-As you would expect, Edradour Distillery uses the smallest copper stills in Scotland, and uses water from the Edradour Burn through its original coolers to distill its whisky.
+Edradour Distillery uses the smallest copper stills in Scotland.
+The water comes from the Edradour Burn.
+The whisky coolers are unique, due to their small size and age.

-Mid April to Mid October Monday to Saturday 10am-5pm; CLOSED Sundays.
+Main Season- 15th April to 26th October Monday to Saturday 10am-5pm.
+CLOSED Sundays.

 Autumn 28th October to 19th December - Mon to Fri 10.00am to 4pm.
 (Closed 19th Dec 2019 to 6th Jan 2020).
 CLOSED Saturdays and Sundays